 OverTime is a collaboration with Dream Syndicate and the Center for Public Art & Space at the University of Pennsylvania Weitzman School of Design.

-The first prototype tour will be released for public use at the iconic Art Museum steps hosted by renowned poet Ursula Rucker.
+The first prototype tour is set at the iconic Art Museum steps hosted by renowned poet Ursula Rucker.
 OverTime illuminates stories through a living timeline, city sightlines, and a “new art history” of the Rocky statue.
 Each stop of the tour is guided by an open research question: What has happened here?
 What can you see from here?
 What does this statue mean to you?
 Through the app, Monument Lab will gather visitors’ observations and make those reflections accessible through its website.
 Built with Philadelphia-based technologists Dream Syndicate, OverTime optimizes socially-distanced outdoor engagement by offering the option to engage on site at the steps, or off-site for accessibility and public health purposes.